Introduction of the Mauritanian Iron Ore Train

 What to pack for your Mauritanian Mineral Train journey

 We discourage packing or hauling large luggage around Africa so allow us to assist you with what are the essentials to pack to better prepare you for your Saharan train journey.
-However, it is possible to arrange a separate car to drop your large belongings off at your destination for extra costs.
+However, it is possible to arrange a separate car to drop your large belongings off at your destination.

 Before boarding the train our groups will stop by local markets to stock up on plenty of water, snacks such as fruits, sandwiches or anything prepacked from the local sellers.
-It’ll also be wise to pack empty bottles to assist with going for number 1s during your train journey and best to hold in any number 2s until you reach your destination.
+If you’re going to ride an empty wagon it’ll be wise to pack empty bottles to assist with going for number 1s during your train journey and best to hold in any number 2s until you reach your destination.

-As mentioned above blankets are a great idea, or even a straw mat to make the floor a bit softer.
+On our tours we include blankets and a straw mat to make the journey more conformable.
 Packing books, a pack of cards and some games would help break up the journey.
 We found a pack of chalk fairly entertaining to play games and draw on the inside of the carriage walls.

 Prepare a fully charged portable power bank to ensure sure your smartphone doesn’t run out of power.

 The train ride will get you very dusty, especially if you ride it when it’s loaded up with iron ore as most of the dust is created from the ore.
 You may want to bring trash bags to wrap your bags so that they don’t get covered in dust if that sort of thing bothers you.
 You could also wear old clothes you don’t mind throwing away once the journey finishes.
-To protect your eyes, nose and mouth from the dust, do what the locals do: wrap a scarf around your head and wear sunglasses.
+To protect your eyes, nose and mouth from the dust, do what the locals do: wrap a scarf around your head and wear ski goggles or sun glasses.

 With these few tips in mind, you are set to enjoy an experience of a lifetime riding the mineral train of Mauritania.
 The scenery is incredible, the adventure will get your blood pumping and a sure way to bond tighter friendships in your group.